-13. In a rush to count mail ballots and ensure Democrat Joe Biden is elected, Pennsylvania has created an illegal two-tiered voting system for the 2020 General Election, devaluing in-person votes.
-For voters that appeared at the polls, those citizens were required to sign voter registrations, have those signatures checked against voter rolls, vote in a polling place monitored by statutorily-authorized poll observers, and have their votes counted in a transparent and verifiable open and observed manner.
-By contrast, due to the arbitrary, unauthorized, and standardless actions of the Secretary of the Commonwealth of Pennsylvania, Kathy Boockvar, nearly 2.65 million votes were cast through a "mailin" process that lacked all of the hallmarks of transparency and verifiability that were present for in-person voters.
+16. In a rush to count mail ballots and ensure Democrat Joe Biden is elected, Pennsylvania created an illegal two-tiered voting system for the 2020 General Election, devaluing in-person votes.
+Voters who appeared at the polls were required to sign voter registrations, have those signatures checked against voter rolls, vote in a polling place monitored by statutorily authorized poll observers, and have their votes counted in a transparent and verifiable open and observed manner.
+By contrast, due to the arbitrary, unauthorized, and standardless actions of the Secretary of the Commonwealth of Pennsylvania, Kathy Boockvar, nearly 2.65 million votes were cast through a "mail in" process that lacked all of the hallmarks of transparency and verifiability that were present for in-person voters.
 In fact, Secretary Boockvar affirmatively excised nearly every element of transparency and verifiability.
 Among other things, the Secretary refused to require adequate verification of the voter's identity.
 Rather than require votes to be received on the day of election, the Secretary permitted ballots received up to three days after the election to be counted without any evidence of timely mailing, such as a postmark.
-Finally, contrary to the in-person voting that is open and transparent to the parties and the candidates, Defendants permitted the review and counting of mail-in ballots largely in secret with no monitoring.
+Finally, contrary to the in-person voting, which is open and transparent to the parties and the candidates, Defendants permitted review and counting mail-in ballots with no monitoring by the Trump witnesses.
+With the recent Opinion, the Pennsylvania Supreme Court joins these other elected and appointed officials in re-interpreting the plain language of a statute that they distort the plain meaning of the verb: "to observe.
+Multiple branches of the Pennsylvania Government have now usurped the Pennsylvania legislature's Constitutional role as promulgator of the rules for Presidential Electors.
+In Re: Canvassing Operation Appeal of: City of Philadelphia Board of Elections, PA Supreme Court, No. 30 EAP 2020 (November 17, 2020).

-14. Through the arbitrary and illegal actions of the Secretary, Pennsylvania created a two-track system of voting resulting in voters being treated differently depending on how they chose to exercise their franchise.
+17. Through the arbitrary and illegal actions of the Secretary, Pennsylvania created a two-track system of voting resulting in voters being treated differently depending on how they chose to exercise their franchise.
 The first, marked by voters appearing personally at the polls complied with transparency and verifiability requirements of Pennsylvania Election Code.
 The second, marked by a mass of paper ballots received through the mail, was cloaked in darkness and complied with none of those transparency and verifiability requirements.
-This two-track election system not only violates Plaintiffs' rights guaranteed by the United States Constitution, but also violates the structure of the Constitution that elections in the States must be carried out as directed by their respective legislatures.
+This two-track election system not only violates Plaintiffs' rights guaranteed by the United States Constitution, but also violates the structure of the Constitution that elections in the States must be carried out as directed solely by their respective legislatures and not by any other entity.

-15. Accordingly, Plaintiffs seek an emergency order prohibiting Defendants from certifying the results of the General Election.
-In the alternative, Plaintiffs seek an emergency order prohibiting Defendants from certifying any results from the General Election that included the tabulation of absentee and mailin ballots which do not comply with the Election Code, including, without limitation, the tabulation of absentee and mail-in ballots Trump Campaign's watchers were prevented from observing or based on the tabulation of invalidly cast absentee and mail-in ballots which (i) lack a secrecy envelope, or contain on that envelope any text, mark, or symbol which reveals the elector's identity, political affiliation, or candidate preference, (ii) do not include on the outside envelope a completed declaration that is dated and signed by the elector, or (iii) are delivered in-person by third parties for non-disabled voters.
-Lastly and in addition to the alternative requests for relief, Plaintiffs seek a permanent injunction requiring the County Election Boards to invalidate ballots cast by voters who were notified and given an opportunity to cure their invalidly cast mail-in ballot.
+18. Accordingly, Plaintiffs seek an emergency order prohibiting Defendants from certifying the results of the Presidential General Election.
+In the alternative, Plaintiffs seek an emergency order prohibiting Defendants from certifying any results from the Presidential General Election that included tabulation of absentee and mail-in ballots that do not comply with the Election Code, including, without limitation, tabulation of absentee and mail-in ballots Trump Campaign's watchers were prevented from observing or based on the tabulation of invalidly cast absentee and mail-in ballots that (i) lack a secrecy envelope, or contain on such envelope any text, mark, or symbol that reveals the elector's identity, political affiliation, or candidate preference; (ii) do not include on the outside envelope a completed declaration dated and signed by the elector or; (iii) are delivered in-person by third parties for non-disabled voters.